openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 spread.
 A ``SwingWorker`` runs the trajectories off the event-dispatch thread and supports cancellation.

+The run count, seed, distributions, and spreads are saved on each simulation when the setup dialog closes after a valid change, or when an analysis starts.
+They are restored whenever the setup dialog is reopened and are persisted in the ``.ork`` file.
+A simulation that has never had its dispersion setup changed or run has no saved configuration.

-The most recent completed result is cached in memory for each simulation.
-When the setup dialog is reopened, it restores that result's run count, seed, distributions, and spreads and offers **Plot cached analysis**.
+Separately, the most recent completed result is cached in memory for each simulation and enables **Plot cached analysis** while its settings still match.
 The action is hidden as soon as those settings differ.
 A cache entry is discarded when the rocket, active flight configuration, simulation options, or simulation-extension configuration no longer matches the inputs used for the analysis.
-Weak simulation references allow cached results to expire with closed documents.
+Weak simulation references allow cached results to expire with closed documents; completed runs are not written to the ``.ork`` file.

 The results dialog switches among all landing bodies and provides: